trevordevore/sublimelinter-contrib-livecodelint/README.md

 |explicitVariables|Set to "true" to have the linter ensure that variables are declared.|
 |executable|The full path to the `livecode-community-server` file on your computer.
 This is only required if the executable cannot be located in PATH.|

-To add these settings use the `Preferences > Packge Settings > SublimeLinter > Settings` menu to open the user settings file.
+To add these settings use the `Preferences > Package Settings > SublimeLinter > Settings` menu to open the user settings file.
 Add the following configuration text to the "linters" section:

 OS X: